The World’s Overweight And Obese Populations Are Creating An Opportunity For Property Investors

 Bottom line is that investing in a piece of productive land as a backup plan for feeding yourself and your family in case of emergency isn’t an overly cautious or overly expensive insurance policy.

-In our world right now, it’s a priority agenda, which is why agriculture and productive land remain a focus for me this New Year.
+In our world right now, it’s a priority agenda, which is why agriculture and productive land investment opportunities have been and remain a focus for me.